TRADITIONAL FOOD – Festive Season

 1A611B25-E058-4E77-8DAD-6773A87B3412

-I am writing this post for a friend to demonstrate that making caponata is not difficult and I have therefore included many photos.
+I am writing this post for a friend to demonstrate that making caponata is not difficult and I have therefore included many photos to illustrate the process.

 96891C19-600F-4CD5-AE91-840E53356622

 A frypan with a heavy base is good to use.
-I am making large quantities this time to take to a gathering so I am using my heavy wok (Le Creuset).
+I am making large quantities this time to take to a family gathering, so I am using my heavy wok (Le Creuset).

 FA9823A4-0B12-4B22-8F2C-7CBFEAD7A099